appKODE/react-native-biometry-tools/README.md

 # react-native-biometry-tools

-A lightweight library for determining the supported type of biometrics
+A lightweight library for determining the supported type of biometrics.

 ## Motivation